JustSch/findGames/README.md

 # findGames

-Finds The Executables for Steam Games and Eventually More
+Finds The Executables for Steam Games

-TODO: Fixes and Adding from Other Game Clients